 We All Have an Ethical Responsibility in How We Use Data

-When it comes to data, there’s a big difference between ‘do no harm’ and ‘do good’ and as a society, we need to wrestle with these ethical issues.
+When it comes to data science and data analytics, there’s a big difference between ‘do no harm’ and ‘do good’ and as a society, we need to wrestle with these ethical issues.
 But whose responsibility is it to instill ethical guidelines by which we use data?

 Governments must first of all understand that establishing a solution for the ethical use of data cannot be decided by a group of politicians.
 Groups of organizations – including government, corporate, education and even religious organizations – need to be involved in the discussion.
 It is too big of an issue for it to be decided by one group alone.
 We all have a collective responsibility.